 \section{Bibliographic Remarks}

-The text \cite{tedrake} offers several examples and characterizations of dynamical systems useful for robotic manipulation.
-A more mathematically involved introduction appears in \cite{Strogatz2014}.
+The text \citet{tedrake} offers several examples and characterizations of dynamical systems useful for robotic manipulation.
+A more mathematically involved introduction appears in \citet{Strogatz2014}.

-\cite{adam2020special} discusses further aspects of simulations used in the early days of the COVID-19 pandemic.
-See \cite{suo2021machine} for examples of control algorithms used for non-invasive mechanical ventilation.
+\citet{adam2020special} discusses further aspects of simulations used in the early days of the COVID-19 pandemic.
+See \citet{suo2021machine} for examples of control algorithms used for noninvasive mechanical ventilation.

-The Lorenz equations were introduced to model the phenomenon of atmospheric convection \cite{Lorenz1963}.
-For detailed information about the mathematical properties of the Lorenz attractor, see \cite{Strogatz2014,tucker1999lorenz}.
-For a rigorous study of Julia sets and the Mandelbrot set, see \cite{braverman2008computability}.
+The Lorenz equations were introduced to model the phenomenon of atmospheric convection \citep{Lorenz1963}.
+For detailed information on the mathematical properties of the Lorenz attractor, see \citet{Strogatz2014,tucker1999lorenz}.
+For discussion of computability questions for Julia sets and related sets, see \citet{braverman2008computability}.

-Nonlinear dynamical systems admit a variety of stability criteria; we chose to define a few that are useful for further developments in the text.
-A notable omission from our discussion is that of local and global stability; a celebrated result \cite{lyapunov1992general} proves that the existence of certain {\em potential} functions is sufficient to guarantee global stability, thereby obviating the need for a trajectory-based analysis.
-An interested reader might look to \cite{khalil2015nonlinear} for an expanded discussion on how these stability criteria compare.